Facts and figures: Australia

 - The youngest councillor in Australia is currently Luci Blackborough of Campbelltown City Council in South Australia who was elected in 2018 age 18

-- In 2016 Victoria’s Darebin City Council was the first council in Australia to declare a climate emergency
+- In 2016 Victoria’s Darebin City Council was the first council in Australia – and indeed the first local jurisdiction in the world – to declare a climate emergency.

 Structure and responsibilities

 How is Australian local government structured?

 Local governments are subdivisions of the states and the Northern Territory.
 The Australian Capital Territory [ACT] has no separate councils, and functions in Canberra and the surrounding area which would usually be the responsibility of state and local governments are undertaken by the territorial government of the Australian Capital Territory.

 What are the responsibilities of Australian local government?

 It varies between the states and territories, but councils in Australia generally have a statutory mandate for providing the following: